sidsurakanti/what-punch/README.md

 # Overview

 What punch is this?
 It's a (jab, uppercut, straight, hook (?), or idle).
-Admittedly, my boxing skills aren't great, so data is probably garbage.
+Admittedly, my boxing skills aren't great, so the data is probably garbage.

 https://github.com/user-attachments/assets/76db0d6d-bbed-419f-a0a9-6baf4a98a43a

 ## Sample usage

 ```bash
 Train data size: 110
 Test data size: 59